Bard-Gaming/Minecraft-Script/readme.md

 ```cmd
 python -m minecraft_script help
 ```
-If you want to simplify the usage of shell commands, you can check out [the documentation](https://github.com/Bard-Gaming/Minecraft-Script/blob/main/documentation/installations.md).
+If you want to simplify the usage of shell commands, you can check out [the installations page in the documentation](https://github.com/Bard-Gaming/Minecraft-Script/blob/main/documentation/installations.md).

 ## GitHub
 [**Link to GitHub Repository**](https://github.com/Bard-Gaming/Minecraft-Script)

-Documentation, examples, and source code can all be found on the GitHub.
+Source code, documentation, and examples, can all be found on the GitHub.